Cache-me-if-u-can/AuctionWebsite/README.md

 # Gavel XYZ - Online Charity Auction Platform

 ## Project Overview
-Gavel XYZ is an online auction platform dedicated to charity fundraising.
-The platform allows users to list items for auction, place bids, and connect with charitable causes.
-This project was developed as part of a group assignment for a Software Development HND course.
+Gavel XYZ is a fully-featured online auction platform dedicated to charity fundraising.
+The platform connects donors with charitable causes through a secure, real-time bidding system.
+Built with TypeScript and Python, it features a modern React frontend and a robust Flask backend, with real-time notifications and automated auction management.

 ## Technology Stack
 - **Frontend**: React with TypeScript, built using Vite